 Students will be exposed to technology in a variety of ways, including accessing a web-based course management system (i.e., Blackboard) for course communications and materials.
 Seminar assignments (i.e., the IEP key, individual lesson plan, and employment portfolio) will be turned in through the Blackboard site.
+Video recordings of lessons will be submitted in Go React / Blackboard.
 Students are also required to maintain a subscription to Taskstream.
 Assignments used for a student's licensure portfolio (i.e., edTPA, CPAST and special education addendum) will be submitted through Taskstream.
 Access to high-speed Internet is required (access is available on campus).
 In addition, candidates will learn about web-based resources to assist them in improving outcomes for individuals with disabilities and assistive technology available to support the needs of all students.